mhmohona/60daysofudacity/README.md

 # 60daysofudacity

+### Day 38:August 8, 2019:

+**Progress:**
+- working on **Classification of Motor Imagery Tasks based on BCI Paradigm**.
+- Participating in first skype Meetup for Pull request review of the projects related to Project Showcase Challenge with @kkech @Sajjad Manal, @Shanmugapriya @Apoorva Patil @Calincan Mircea Ioan @archit.

 ### Day 37:August 7, 2019:

 **Progress:**
 - working on **Classification of Motor Imagery Tasks based on BCI Paradigm**.
+- Had a great zoom webinar by Brett Ellis (Udacity) **LinkedIn Guide: Getting Interviews w/out Applying Pt 1-Profile Optimization**.
+- Had a meetup with @Labiba @Droid @Munira Omar @Aarthi Alagammai for our project of depression detection.
+So far we have scraped the dataset and our next target is to clean the data.

 ### Day 36:August 6, 2019: